• Skip to main content

 python activate venv

-I am now working within an isolate environment.
+I am now working within an isolated environment.
 First let’s see what version of Python we are running with which python

 which python